Henry Ruggs: 2021

 In the 2021 season, Ruggs had 24 receptions, 469 receiving yards, and two touchdowns in seven games.

-Ruggs was released on November 2, 2021, following allegations of driving under the influence that led to a fatality.
-His two-season stint with the Raiders totaled 20 games, 1,197 all-purpose yards, and four touchdowns.
+Ruggs was released on November 2, 2021, the day he was involved in a drunk driving car crash which killed the other driver.
+His less-than-two-season stint with the Raiders totaled 20 games, 1,197 all-purpose yards, and four touchdowns.

 NFL career statistics

 Personal life

 Ruggs credits his friend Roderic Scott with encouraging him to play football in high school.
 Scott died in a car crash at 17 years of age, and Ruggs would honor him with a three-fingered salute after every touchdown because Scott wore number 3 on the basketball court.
-Ruggs’ brother Kevontae played college football for Ole Miss in 2018 before transferring to East Mississippi Community College in 2019.
-In April 2020, Henry Ruggs partnered with Three Square, a southern Nevada food bank, to donate meals to those in need because of the COVID-19 pandemic.
-On May 7, 2020, Ruggs’ daughter was born to his long-term girlfriend Rudy Washington.
+Ruggs' brother Kevontae played college football for Ole Miss in 2018 before transferring to East Mississippi Community College in 2019.

+In April 2020, Ruggs partnered with Three Square, a southern Nevada food bank, to donate meals to those in need because of the COVID-19 pandemic.

+On May 7, 2020, Ruggs' daughter was born to his long-term girlfriend Rudy Washington.

 2021 fatal car crash

-On November 2, 2021, Ruggs rear-ended another car at high speed in Las Vegas, 23-year-old Tina Tintor and her dog burned to death in the fatal car accident according to Las Vegas police and county prosecutors.
-Ruggs has been charged with driving under the influence resulting in death and reckless driving.
+On November 2, 2021, Ruggs rear-ended another car at high speed in Spring Valley, outside of Las Vegas.
+Twenty-three year old Tina Tintor and her golden retriever Max were burned to death in the fatal collision, according to Las Vegas Metropolitan Police and county prosecutors.
+Ruggs was charged with driving under the influence resulting in death and reckless driving.